kodecocodes/deprecated-books/README.md

 ## LICENSE

-Contents of this repository are copyright Razeware LLC.
-All rights reserved.
+Contents of this repository are copyright Kodeco Inc. All rights reserved.

 In particular, here's what you can and can't do with the contents of this repository:
 * You are allowed to use and/or modify the source code provided in this repository in as many apps as you want, with no attribution required.